directvt/vtm/doc/architecture.md

 - Multiple connected users can share a focused application, while each user can have multiple applications focused.
 - Users can disconnect from the session and reconnect later.
 - Sessions with different ids can coexist independently.
-- To maximize rendering efficiency and minimize cross-platform issues, along with character-oriented xterm-compatible TUI mode called `ANSI/VT`, vtm supports an additional message-based binary TUI mode called `DirectVT`.
+- To maximize rendering efficiency and minimize cross-platform issues, along with character-oriented xterm-compatible IO mode called `ANSI/VT`, vtm supports an additional message-based binary IO mode called `DirectVT`.
 - All running applications are connected to the desktop environment using `DirectVT Gateway` windows as DirectVT endpoints.
   - A DirectVT-aware application directly connected to the environment can seamlessly send and receive the entire set of desktop events, as well as render themselves in binary form, avoiding expensive ANSI/VT parsing.
   - To run a non-DirectVT application, an additional vtm host process is launched in `Desktop Applet` mode with the `Teletype Console` or `Terminal Console` applet as a DirectVT bridge to the desktop environment.